2017 REGISTERED DIRECT OFFERING

-On February 20, 2017, the Company entered into Securities Purchase Agreement (the “2017 SPA”) with 6 accredited investors (collectively, the “2017 Investors”) providing for the issuance and sale by the Company to the 2017 Investors of an aggregate of 10,166,664 units at a purchase price of $0.60 per Unit in a registered offering (the “2017 Financing”).
-The securities comprising the units sold in the 2017 Financing were issued under the Shelf Registration Statement, and consisted of a share of Common Stock, and 0.55 of a Series F Warrant to purchase one share of Common Stock at an exercise price of $0.75 per share at any time prior to the fifth anniversary of the issuance date of the Series F Warrant subject to certain restrictions on exercise (the “2017 Warrants,” and the shares issuable upon exercise of the 2017 Warrants, collectively, the “2017 Warrant Shares”).
+On February 20, 2017, the Company entered into Securities Purchase Agreement (the "2017 SPA") with 6 accredited investors (collectively, the "2017 Investors”) providing for the issuance and sale by the Company to the 2017 Investors of an aggregate of 10,166,664 units at a purchase price of $0.60 per Unit in a registered offering (the "2017 Financing”).
+The securities comprising the units sold in the 2017 Financing were issued under the Shelf Registration Statement, and consisted of a share of Common Stock, and 0.55 of a Series F Warrant to purchase one share of Common Stock at an exercise price of $0.75 per share at any time prior to the fifth anniversary of the issuance date of the Series F Warrant subject to certain restrictions on exercise (the "2017 Warrants” and the shares issuable upon exercise of the 2017 Warrants, collectively, the "2017 Warrant Shares”).
+Provisions in the 2017 SPA restrict the Company’s ability to effect or enter into an agreement to effect any issuance by the Company or any of its subsidiaries of Common Stock or securities convertible, exercisable or exchangeable for Common Stock (or a combination of units thereof) involving a Variable Rate Transaction (as defined in the 2017 SPA) including, but not limited to, an equity line of credit or “At-the-Market” financing facility until the three lead investors in the 2017 Financing collectively own less than 20% of the Series F Warrants purchased by them pursuant to the 2017 SPA.
 The gross proceeds to Arch from the 2017 Financing, which closed on February 24, 2017, were approximately $6.1 million before deducting financing costs of approximately $112,000.

 At February 24, 2017, the Closing Date of the 2017 Financing, the Company issued 10,166,664 shares of Common Stock.

-The Company accounted for the Series F Warrants relating to the aforementioned 2017 Financing in accordance with ASC 815-10, Derivatives and Hedging.
-Since the Company may be required to purchase its Series F Warrant for an amount of cash equal to $0.18 for each share of Common Stock the underlying Series F Warrant are not classified within stockholders’ equity, they are recorded as liabilities at fair value.
+The Company accounted for the Series F Warrants relating to the aforementioned 2017 Financing in accordance with ASC 815‑10, Derivatives and Hedging.
+Since the Company may be required to purchase its Series F Warrants for an amount of cash equal to $0.18 for each share of Common Stock the underlying Series F Warrants are not classified within stockholders’ equity (deficit), they are recorded as liabilities at fair value.
 They are marked to market each reporting period through the consolidated statement of operations.

 On the Closing Date, the derivative liabilities were recorded at fair value of $2,996,110.
-Given that the fair value of the derivative liabilities were less than the total proceeds of the 2017 Financing of $6,099,998, the remaining proceeds of $3,103,888 were allocated to the Common Stock and additional paid in capital.
-During the three and nine months ended June 30, 2017, $65,326 and $426,832 was recorded to Decrease to fair value of derivative, respectively.
+Given that the fair value of the derivative liabilities was less than the net proceeds of the 2017 Financing of $5,987,122, the remaining proceeds of $2,991,012 were allocated to the Common Stock and additional paid-in capital.
+During the three months ended June 30, 2020 and 2019, $0 and $211,100 were recorded decrease the fair value of derivative, respectively.
+During the nine months ended June 30, 2020 and 2019, $0 and $274,404 were recorded to decrease the fair value of derivative, respectively.

-The derivative liabilities were valued as of February 24, 2017 and June 30, 2017 using the Black Scholes Model with the following assumptions:
+The derivative liabilities were valued as of June 30, 2020 and September 30, 2019 using the Black Scholes Model with the following assumptions: